mrBen/custom-doi-resolver/README.md

 <!--
-SPDX-FileCopyrightText: 2022-2023 Benjamin Collet <benjamin.collet@protonmail.ch>
+SPDX-FileCopyrightText: 2022-2025 Benjamin Collet <benjamin.collet@protonmail.ch>

 SPDX-License-Identifier: CECILL-2.1
 -->

+> [!NOTE]
+> I no longer wish to maintain this extension, so it will no longer be updated.
+> It should continue to work, but if it breaks, or if you want new features, don't hesitate to fork it.

 <img style="vertical-align: middle;" src="src/icons/icon.svg" width="120" height="120" align="left">